 The following descriptions are summaries of the material terms of our amended and restated certificate of incorporation and amended and restated bylaws.
-The descriptions of the common stock and preferred stock give effect to changes to our capital structure including 1-for-3.39 and 1-for-1.197 reverse stock splits of our common stock and a proportional adjustment to the existing conversion ratio for each series of our redeemable convertible preferred stock, which became effective on November 26, 2014 and January 21, 2015, respectively.
 We refer in this section to our amended and restated certificate of incorporation as our certificate of incorporation, and we refer to our amended and restated bylaws as our bylaws.